Did you know there are nearly 800 million people who use Excel across the world?

 Now, with all the raw data we need from the different tools, we finally combine the useful metrics that will give context into possible churn risk.

 Pro Tip: Tired of multiple exports and merging sheets?
-Try Dataflo - the fastest way to export data to Google Sheets.
+Check out Dataflo - the fastest way to export data to Google Sheets.

 With these insights, both the product & customer success teams can take the necessary next steps: